cupnoodle/fluffyes/smashing.md

+## Quick Summary

+> Good performance is critical for delivering a good user experience, as iOS users often has high expectation towards iOS apps.
+Slow and unresponsive app might make users give up on using your app or worse, leaving a bad rating.
+In this article we will look into some optimization tricks to make your app feel more performant.

+Although modern iOS hardware is powerful enough to handle many intensive and complex tasks, it is still possible to make the device feel unresponsive if you are not careful on the performance impact of your app.
+Below are some tricks to make your iOS app feel more performant.

 ## 1. Dequeue reusable cell

 When you search for tutorials on implementing table view on the internet, most of them will instruct you to use the **tableView.dequeueReusableCell(withIdentifier:, for:)** method in **tableView(_:cellForRowAt:)** to reuse a cell.
 What is the function of reusable cell?
 To explain this, we will first look at scenario without using reusable cell.